Encouraging intellectual growth and excellence

-The Maths Quest Competition is organised by the ECIS and hosted each year by an international school.
-As many as twenty five different schools take part and each team comprises 4 students.
+Maths Quest is organised by the Educational Collaborative for International School (ECIS) and is hosted each year by an international school.
+As many as twenty-five different schools take part and each team comprises 4 students.
 This is a competition for under 12s, and students compete in many different mathematical challenges and investigations.
 The competition runs over 3 days, including three rounds of investigations, as well as a question trail in a selected host city location.
 In the construction challenge, students from different schools must work collaboratively towards a separate prize.
 Over the past ten years, OIS has placed in the top three six times–taking first place on two occasions.

-Finally, Kangaroo is an international school-based competition for grades 4 through to 10.
-This year over 20 000 students took part in Norway alone.
+Kangaroo is an international school-based competition for grades 4 through to 10.
+Around 20,000 students take part each year in Norway alone.
 The competition questions are multiple choice and focus on problem solving.
-In 2019, OIS students figured in the top ten of all grades entered.

 OIS participates in the annual Biology, Chemistry and Physics Olympiads every year.
 Several of our students have qualified for the final rounds of these competitions, which is quite an achievement since they are typically based on the Norwegian school syllabus, rather than on the international baccalaureate curriculum.

 Close to 1,000 students participate in the olympiads every year, with the highest scoring 50+ students throughout Norway moving forward to the second.
 The University of Oslo offers a one-week course to the top 20 students from the second round, ending with the final round of the Norwegian Olympiad, from which 5 students are selected to attend the International Physics Olympiad.
 In February, one of our students took first place in the second round of the Olympiad, resulting in his selection to compete in the Norwegian final at the University of Oslo.